 bar / diner

-A large comfortable pub with emphasis on food.
+Large comfortable pub with emphasis on food.
 Children's play area in garden.
-There is a toilet for disabled customers.
+Disabled toilet.

 The core of the building dates from the mid 16th century, though much of it is 19th and 20th century.